-The camino del Rey offers a general tour (without guide) and a guided tour.
+When you visit Camino del Rey you can choose a general tour (without guide) and a guided tour.
 Either tour starts on the south side of the walkway and ends on the north side so you might need to take a bus to bring you back to your car.

 Timings and information

-If you are interested to take on the “Caminito del Rey” then make sure you make a reservation before you head off.
+If you are interested to visit Camino del Rey then make sure you make a reservation before you head off.
 The walkway is very popular, especially in the high season, so there are limited tickets available every day.

 24, 25 & 31 December + 1 January, the attraction is closed to the public.

 In winter the walkways are open from 9:30 to 15:00 every day except Mondays.